fangwendongcs/Auto-agent-factory/README.md

 - RAG / knowledge base integration
 - Better execution metrics and observability

-These are roadmap items, not current repository capabilities.
+I keep these as next steps, not as current capabilities.

 ## Repository Structure